-Everton is said to be interested in FC Porto winger Yacine Brahimi, according to a report from the Daily Mirror.
+Everton are said to be interested in FC Porto winger Yacine Brahimi, according to a report from the Daily Mirror.

-The outlet claims Toffees scouts were utterly impressed when they visited Portugal.
+The outlet claims Toffee scouts were very impressed when they visited Portugal to watch Brahimi in action.

 The Algerian put in a Man of the Match display, scoring twice as Porto defeated Nacional.